 Agility is a project management framework that breaks down bulky projects into granular sections which in turn makes managing the project easier.
-From faster project delivery to lesser cost for project development, many are the benefits associated with agility.
+From faster project delivery to lesser costs for project development, many are the benefits associated with agility.

 However, to get the most out of agility, you should adopt certain best practices.
 In this blog post, we would be looking at these practices in detail.